 Medical schools are very similar with respect to the course requirements for admission.
 A variety of commonly required and recommended courses have been compiled for student reference.
 Provided the necessary required courses for admission are fulfilled, any Bachelor's program would be an acceptable choice.
 Two choices that include most of the required courses for admission to Medical school are the Bachelor of Science in Biology and the Bachelor of Science in Chemistry.
 (If majoring in Biology, a Chemistry minor should be strongly considered.
 If majoring in Chemistry, a Biology minor should be strongly considered.)
 To be certain that all required courses are completed in a timely fashion, a recommended schedule of courses has also been provided.
 Interested students should still consult the desired Medical school(s) for specific course requirements.
 See our Medical School Preparation Checklist.

 Medical School Admissions Test

 The Medical College Admission Test (MCAT) is required for admissions consideration to Medical schools.

 Application for Medical School Admission

-The American Medical College Application Service (AMCAS) is utilized by many Medical schools throughout the nation for admissions application processing.
+The American Medical College Application Service (AMCAS) is utilized by many MD schools throughout the nation for admissions application processing.